How will UK and London travel be affected by the Queen’s funeral?

 The death of Queen Elizabeth II and the accession of King Charles III have no parallel in modern times for the UK.

-In terms of travel, the days up to and including Monday 19 September – when the Queen’s funeral takes place in Westminster and she is laid to rest in Windsor – will see disruption across a wide range of transport.
+The Queen’s funeral on 19 September will see disruption across a wide range of transport.

 These are the key questions and answers.